Strain induced coupling and quantum information processing with hexagonal boron nitride quantum emitters: Phonon superradiance

 In order to determine the critical point of the system, we first assume identical parameters for the color centers ($\Delta_k=\Delta=0$, $\Omega_k=\Omega$, $\lambda_k=\lambda$, $\kappa_k=\kappa$, $G_{j,k}=G$, and $\Gamma_{k,k}=\Gamma$) and neglect the incoherent coupling between the color centers $\Gamma_{j,k}=0 \text{ for } j\neq k$.
 We derive the equations of motion for the mean-field dynamics from the reduced master equation and perform a linear stability analysis on them by employing Routh-Hurwitz stability criterion to find the critical coupling at zero temperature as~\cite{Gilmore1978, Gelhausen2017, Kirton2017}

 which reduces to that of standard Dicke model $\lambda_{c,0} \equiv \sqrt{\omega(4\kappa^2+\Omega^2)/N\Omega}$ for $G=\Gamma=0$.
+Note that the critical coupling tends to infinity as $\Omega\to0$, further supporting the fact that without a drive the system would not experience a phase transition.
 Because of the approximations that are made in the path of arriving at the above analytical relation for the critical coupling and the absence of effects such as the mutual incoherent interaction among the color centers motivates us to use a numerical approach for determining the critical point.
 Therefore, in the following study we employ an iterative method with the semiclassical approach for tracking the phase transition in the steady-state of our proposed scheme.
 In our method, a nontrivial initial guess is considered for the boson field $\mean{a}$.
 Then the steady-state of the qubit system is numerically found by solving the reduced master equation $\liov_{\rm D}[\mu_{\rm ss}]=0$, which is tractable thanks to the finite number of qubits we are considering in our study.
 The qubit steady-state expectation values are thus computed and plugged back in Eq.~\eqref{ass} to find a renewed value for $\mean{a}$.
 The process is repeated until the value of $\mean{a}$ converges within the tolerance.
 By slowly increasing the value of coupling rate our method reveals a phase transition from the normal phase with $\abs{\mean{a}}=0$ to the superradiant phase with $\abs{\mean{a}}>0$ at a critical coupling which we denote by $\tilde\lambda_c$.
 See Appendix~\ref{sec:method} for a discussion on the convergence in our method.

 In our investigation, we consider $N$ color centers positioned on a BNNR such that they all are identically coupled to the selected vibrational mode $\lambda_k=\lambda$.
 This can be attained by adjusting the position of qubits at points with identical local strain, which in turn are identified from the mode profiles.
 We find that the $n$th normal mode supports $n-1$ local equal strain maxima.
 Hence, in our study the selected vibration mode is set as $\omega = \omega_{N+1}$ for an $N$-qubit system, since this guarantees the highest $\lambda/\omega$ ratio which is crucial for the phase transition.
 To study the phonon superradiance, we compute the normalized steady-state expectation value, $\abs{\mean{a}}/\sqrt{N}$, for various system parameters with the method described above for a monolayer BNNR membrane with properties given in Sec.~\ref{sec:setup} at the temperature $T=10$~mK.
 Furthermore, a fixed decay rate of $\kappa/2\pi = 20$~MHz for the color centers is taken into account.